CIVL3010: Sustainable Systems Engineering (2015 - Semester 1)

 At the end of the unit, students will be able to:

-a. identify and analyse important ecological, social and ethical issues deriving from technology-driven change, including new paradigms of environmental sustainability, especially in relation to short and long-range air pollution and energy.
+a. identify and analyse important ecological, social and ethical issues deriving from technology-driven change, including new paradigms of environmental sustainability within system dynamics framework, especially in relation to long-range air pollution and energy.

 b. write environmental impact statements for engineering projects and identify and analyse the impacts of infrastructure projects on the social and natural environments.